Written by Kelly Burch

 The type of car you drive plays a huge role in the cost of a replacement ignition switch.
 Some cars have straightforward ignition switches with few security bells and whistles, and these are usually more affordable.
 For example, a replacement switch for a Honda Accord costs about $58 to $74.
 Larger vehicles and luxury cars tend to have more expensive ignition switches.
 These vehicles often have enhanced security systems and more elaborate ignition systems.
 For example, a replacement ignition switch that fits an Audi A5, S5 or Q5 costs about $173.

+If you purchase parts directly from a car's manufacturer (known as "original equipment manufacturer" or OEM parts), you'll pay a premium.
+Buying a new ignition switch from an aftermarket manufacturer will likely save you a few dollars.
 Since the ignition switch works closely with your vehicle's security and computer systems, talk with your mechanic about the benefits and risks of aftermarket parts.
 It's possible that using OEM parts will give you peace of mind.
 There are many great options for aftermarket parts, but be sure to choose a brand known to be reliable and durable.
 Otherwise, you may find yourself replacing your ignition switch again, sooner rather than later.

 Labor for having your ignition switch replaced by a mechanic is generally about $100.
 Of course, that amount will vary based on your vehicle, location, the security systems included in the ignition system and other factors.
 In addition, labor costs may be higher if you have a mechanic diagnose the issue.
 Diagnostics generally add between $90 and $110 to your mechanic's bill.

 If you're handy, you can save on labor costs by replacing the ignition switch yourself.
 This is a DIY job most beginners can handle, but you need to be comfortable working with wires and electricity.
+The first step is to purchase an ignition switch replacement kit for your make and model of vehicle.
+In addition to the kit, you'll need:

 Before you get started, disconnect the car's battery to reduce your risk of being shocked.
 Then, follow these steps: